AVEVA/AVEVA-Samples/Basic/DotNet/readme_QiLibs.rst

 Configure constants for authentication
 ==============================

 The Qi service is secured by obtaining tokens from an Azure Active Directory instance.
 The sample applications are examples of *confidential clients*.
-Such clients provide a user ID and secret that are authenticated against the directory.
+Such clients provide a user Id and secret that are authenticated against the directory.
 The sample code includes several placeholder strings for authentication.
 You must replace the placeholders with the authentication-related values you received from OSIsoft.
 The strings are located in the ``Constants.cs`` file.

 .. code:: c#